QuigunAigui/QuigunAigui/README.md

 - 🌱 I’m currently learning Blogging
 - 💞️ I’m looking to collaborate on Writing Story
 - 📫 How to reach me 081222712438
-- 😄 Pronouns: Qui
+- 😄 Pronouns: Qui.
-- ⚡ Fun fact: A Father of two child
+- ⚡ Fun fact: A Father of two child, A Husband of a Greatest Wife.

 <!---
 QuigunAigui/QuigunAigui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.